Clarkson University: Clubs

-Clarkson Union BoardClarkson Union Board (CUB) is the campus's programming board.
-CUB hosts various campus events throughout the semester and co-sponsors events with other organizations and University offices and departments.
-CUB provides professional quality audio and visual support for on-campus events, and hosts the annual SpringFest/FallFest concerts.
-Previous performers have included the Yung Gravy, bbno$, Panic! at the Disco, Jay Sean, and the All American Rejects.
+The Clarkson Union Board (CUB) is the campus's programming board.
+CUB hosts various campus events throughout the semester and co-sponsors events with other organizations, university offices, and departments.
+CUB provides professional quality audio and visual support for on-campus events and hosts the annual SpringFest/FallFest concerts.
+Previous performers have included Yung Gravy, bbno$, Panic! at the Disco, Jay Sean, and The All-American Rejects.

+K2CC

-K2CCAmateur Radio Club (K2CC), established in 1922 is the university's oldest organization that is still active today.
+The Amateur Radio Club (K2CC) was established in 1922 and is the university's oldest organization, still active today.
 The club offers two licensing exam sessions per semester and interacts regularly with the local community.
-K2CC has both analog and digital voice repeaters and maintains a contest and experimentation room equipped with DX, weak signal and satellite radios and antennas.
+K2CC has both analog and digital voice repeaters and maintains a contest and experimentation room equipped with DX, weak signal, and satellite radios and antennas.

 WTSC

-With WTSC 91.1 FM The Source, Clarkson also offers one of the North Country's most popular radio stations, which is run completely by the student body.
-Students can broadcast their own shows, and offers a wide variety of music from Rap to Alternative, from Classic rock to street punk.
-The station has well over 1000 CDs and nearly 24 Terabytes of music on vinyl.
-The station has a fully equipped broadcast studio (studio A), as well as a second studio for mixing (studio B), and a fully functional recording studio.
+With WTSC 91.1 FM The Source, Clarkson also offers one of the North Country's most popular radio stations run completely by the student body.
+Students can broadcast their shows and provide various music, from rap to alternative, classical rock to street punk.
+The station has well over 1,000 CDs and nearly 24 Terabytes of music from vinyl.
+The station has a fully equipped broadcast studio (studio A), a second studio for mixing (studio B), and a fully functional recording studio.

-Clarkson Photo Club

-The Clarkson Photo Club is a group of students with strong interests in photography, ranging from black and white, color, or digital.

 Golden Knotes

-Clarkson Golden Knotes is the Co-ed a Cappella group on campus that formed in the Spring of 2002.
-Every semester a Final Performance is held to showcase the songs the group worked on for that semester.
-They also perform at various events on campus.
-Each year, executive board members of the Golden Knotes hire music students from the neighboring Crane School of Music to serve as music director of the group.
+Clarkson Golden Knotes is the Co-ed a cappella group on campus that formed in the Spring of 2002.
+Every semester, a Final Performance showcases the songs the group worked on that semester.
+The group also performs at various events on campus.
+Each year, executive board members hire music students from the neighboring Crane School of Music to serve as music directors of the group.